 Mary MacKillop College, a Catholic Girls' Secondary College situated at Nundah, is committed to excellence in education for young women.
-The College, founded by the Sisters of St Joseph caters for the diversity of needs of young women by providing an education that realises the dream of Mary MacKillop - a true education that resides in the hearts, minds and strengths of each person as they journey to wholeness.
-Our students come from approximately 50 difference feeder schools and a wide geographical area.
-Mary MacKillop College prides itself on each student being known and recognised for their strengths and support through their learning journey.
+The College, founded by the Sisters of St Joseph, caters for the diverse needs of young women by providing an education that realises the dream of Mary MacKillop - a true education that resides in the hearts, minds, and strengths of each person as they journey to wholeness.
+Students come from approximately 50 different feeder schools and a wide geographical area.
+Mary MacKillop College prides itself on each student being known by name and recognised for their strengths in their learning journey.